 Shopping in Europe is one of my favourite activities.
-Fortunately, I often visit Europe in early summer and this is the sale period in many shops.
+Fortunately, I often visit Europe in early summer, and this is the sale period in many shops.
 Shopping during the sale seasons isn’t the only way to save money when you shop in Europe.
 Did you know that tourists in Europe pay a value-added tax (VAT) on purchases that can be as high as 27%?
-The good news is that you can get the tax refunded, provided that you reach the spending threshold and follow the correct procedure.
+The good news is that you can get the VAT refunded, provided that you reach the spending threshold and follow the correct procedure.
 These tips will help ensure you receive a refund and save money when you shop in the European Union (EU).

 Bring Your Passport When You Shop